-While for some casual kissing in bars or an occasional one-night stand is no big deal and/or fun, others aren't interested in that at all.
+While some find casual kissing in bars or an occasional one-night stand to be fun or no big deal, others may not be interested in that at all.
 Many people may feel differently about casual encounters at different points in their life as well.
-It may help to consider why you get such a rush from meeting new people right now — are you bored with your current social circle?
-Does it make you feel good to know others are interested in meeting (and/or kissing) you?
-These and other feelings are valid to have.
-Exploring them may actually help you discover some new things about yourself and what you want from your life.
+The desire for sexual attention is normal.
+When having sex with a much younger or older partner, if all involved are caring and consenting adults, then play ball!
+Mrs. Robinson, it may be helpful to reflect on why you get a rush from meeting new people right now.
+Has there been a change in your social circle or relationships?
+Does it make you feel good to know others are interested in meeting (or kissing) you?
+Whatever the answer, these and other feelings are valid to have.
+Exploring them may actually help you discover some new aspects of yourself and what you want from your life.

-However it sounds as if you're concerned about your recent run of bar-inspired flings.
-Maybe exploring your intuition would bring up some behaviors or feelings that you would like to change.
+It sounds like you may be concerned about your recent run of bar-inspired flings.
+If so, taking some time to do a little digging may be helpful in bringing awareness to behaviors or feelings that you may want to change or is causing you discomfort.
 Is it possible you have been using alcohol or other substances differently these past few weeks and feel that this is contributing to your actions?
 Or are you using this string of striking strangers to soothe a broken or lonely heart?
-It's true that bar encounters such as these can serve as a harmless, and even valuable, boost to one's self-esteem, particularly post-heartbreak.
-However, as you mention, if the reasons behind the actions don't mesh with your personal values, your self-esteem and self-respect could suffer.
+It's true that bar encounters such as these can serve as a harmless, and even valuable, boost to a person's self-esteem, particularly post-heartbreak.
+However, as you mention, if the reasons behind the actions don't mesh with your personal values, it may affect self-esteem and self-respect.

-A healthy self-esteem and self-respect are essential to our well-being, physically and psychologically.
-Self-esteem is, simply, how good we feel about who we are and can come from many places, most importantly from inside yourself.
+A healthy self-esteem and self-respect are essential to a person’s health and well-being.
+Self-esteem is, simply, how good people feel about themselves and it can come from many places.
 However, the impact of self-esteem, or the lack of it, is complicated and far-reaching.
-Self-esteem and respect affect the choices we make in our lives, whom we choose to be involved with, and our ability to take action to change things we feel need changing.
-If you feel as if your behaviors are atypical, and you are worried about harming your self-esteem, being aware of your feelings and looking for potential solutions are positive next steps.
+Self-esteem and respect affect the choices people make, who they choose to be involved with, and the ability to take action to make change in their lives.
+If you’re concerned about your behaviors, and you’re worried about harming your self-esteem, being aware of your feelings and exploring potential solutions can be a helpful next step.

-As for the age issue, having sex with a much younger or older partner, if all involved are caring and consenting adults, is fine.
-What does matter is that you are comfortable with yourself, that your actions make you feel good about yourself and those around you, and that you are protecting yourself and partners from sexually transmitted infections (STIs) or unwanted pregnancy.
+What matters is that you’re comfortable with yourself, that your actions make you feel good about yourself and those around you, and that you’re protecting yourself and partners from sexually transmitted infections (STIs) or unwanted pregnancy.

-The process of self-realization may help you figure what is behind your actions.
+The process of self-realization may help you figure out what is behind your actions.
 Try to give yourself the freedom to honestly assess your feelings.
-Remember that a one-night encounter isn't bad or wrong in and of itself; it's the feelings that come up for you before and after that may, or may not, need to be addressed.
+Once you determine why you’ve been seeking out these experiences, you may be able to find other ways to meet those needs in ways that make you feel more comfortable.
+For example, if you’re interested in meeting new people, you may find other ways to get involved in your community that allows you to routinely meet new people.
+If you’re looking for exciting experiences, you may seek out a new sport or hobby that gets your adrenaline pumping.
+And if you were interested in having more sex, that’s okay too!
+A one-night encounter isn't bad or wrong in and of itself; it's the feelings that come up for you before and after that may, or may not, need to be addressed.